dvtate/fediy/README.md

 - Vid-IY: peertube competitor (integrate with grayjay)
 - Calendar-IY: Google Calendar killer
 - Cloud-IY: Nextcloud competitor

-Git FS manager:
-- handles local copies of git repos
-- secure communications with the other instances
-	- clone repos from other instances
-	-

-Interinstance manager:
-- establishes connections between instances
-- created auth credentials

-Endpoints:
-- Auth:
-	- SSL/Key?
-- Frontend: For repos:
-	- For local users, this will be generated from local repo, for remote users this will come from
-	- summary: files list
-	-
+- Kanban-IY: jira/trello/etc. killer
-	- files summary

 Architecture?:
+- Platform/protocl:
-- Platform: manage apps (add, remove, change settings), users, federation, etc.
+  - manage apps (add, remove, change settings), users
+  - acts as a middleman between apps that handles authentication
+  - communicates with the servers
-- Library: utils for interacting with other apps on the platform
+- Library: utils for building and interacting with apps on the platform
-- Apps: link with libray to gain access to authentication and stuff
+- Apps: use library to handle fediverse to gain access to authentication and stuff
 	- Apps are run and stopped by the platform